 Hotels near the Alhambra

 Wherever you choose to stay in Granada you are never too far from the Alhambra and many of the city hotels boast fantastic views of the monument.
-Here we have selected six great hotels that are situated close by, but if you would like to widen your search please visit our Hotels Section.
+Here we have selected six great hotels that are situated within walking distance of the Alhambra complex.

-You will find more details about hotels near the Alhambra here.
+You can locate the hotels on the map below and also find more details about hotels near the Alhambra here.

 Where to eat